 Matt explains how it all began: “I was in year 6 and it was the first day of our SATs exams.
-I’d been to school, taken my tests and come home to find my mum cooking me a roast dinner.
+I’d been to school, taken my tests and on arriving home found my mum cooking roast beef for dinner.
 I remember that because it’s my favourite meal.

 “She needed some milk and margarine so I rode down to the shops on my bike.
 That’s where my memory goes blank.
-I put the shopping on the handlebars and it was very heavy – on my way home it toppled me into the road and a huge lorry ran me over.
+I made the mistake of putting the heavy shopping on my handlebars while cycling home, which unfortunately toppled me into the road into the path of a huge lorry.

 “I firmly believe that if it wasn’t for London’s Air Ambulance and the trauma team at The Royal London Hospital I wouldn’t have survived.
-Instead, I was back at school after a couple of months and was playing football again within half a year.”
+Instead, I was back at school after a month or so and was playing football again within a few months.”

 Since then Matt has felt a deep connection with our charity.
 But while the decision to run for London’s Air Ambulance at the 2017 London Marathon was easy, training wasn’t all plain sailing.

 “Everything was going really well”, Matt said.
 “But then three weeks before the marathon I tore my hamstring.
-I really wanted to run, but for those three weeks while I was visiting the physio I literally wasn’t doing anything.
+I had my heart set on running, but for those three weeks while I was visiting the physio I literally wasn’t doing anything and felt like I was losing the fitness levels I had worked so hard to build up.
 On the day, I was at the starting line praying my hamstring would hold up.

-“My legs were heavy and I didn’t have much energy, but in the end I managed a time of 3:56:13.
-All of my family came to support me at the London’s Air Ambulance cheer station and in total I managed to raise £3087 for an amazing service that helps so many people across London survive.”
+“Fortunately the hamstring held up but my legs were very heavy from the inactivity, but in the end I was pleased to manage a time of 3:56:30.
+All of my family came to support me at the London’s Air Ambulance cheer station and in total I managed to raise £3,187 for an amazing service that helps so many people across London survive.”